Can Ozempic Really Help Cure The Climate Crisis?

 The collective tendency to focus on individual consumption means that discussions of weight loss—and therefore, of drugs like Ozempic—and the climate crisis are often missing one key component: food justice.
 Souza defines food justice as “not only ensuring access to healthy, sustainable food for all, but also transforming how we produce food to reduce its environmental footprint, ensuring that vulnerable populations aren’t left behind in climate mitigation strategies.”

 Much like the so-called “obesity epidemic,” the climate crisis needs a scapegoat.
 What links these two issues is that individual people are blamed for systemic failures, with an additional serving of anti-fat bias.
-What is fair to say is that the impacts of climate change are worsening global public health, especially in the lower-income countries which, paradoxically, do the least to fuel environmental collapse.
+What is fair to say is that the impacts of climate change are worsening global public health, especially in the lower-income countries that paradoxically do the least to fuel environmental collapse.
 We’re seeing ecosystems ravaged by erratic, extreme weather patterns; meanwhile, there’s a near-constant shortage of life-saving medications because they’ve been co-opted as desirable weight-loss drugs.

 These conversations have common denominators, but the real crux of the issue is that poor communities worldwide are being ravaged by overconsumption.
 The Ozempic Era will pass, but its impacts will linger.